vietanhdev/shipfast/README.md

 **Back-end stack:**

 The back-end stack is based on **Python** and **Django**.
-This will be the best suited stack for most of the SaaS, especially AI projects, which often use Python as their main language.
+This will be the best-suited stack for most of the SaaS, especially AI projects, which often use Python as their main language.

 - [Python](https://www.python.org/)
 - [Django](https://github.com/django/django)